 Help the Environment and Win Customers with Print Bind Ship

-No, but they have reduced carbon emissions by more than 30% over the last twenty years, and that number is expected to grow dramatically over the next ten years.
+No, but USPS has reduced carbon emissions by more than 30% over the last 20 years, and that number is expected to grow dramatically over the next 10 years.

 By adding up the carbon emissions from all aspects of a company’s operations, the average CO2 use can be calculated.
 If there is no net production of carbon dioxide, then a business is carbon neutral.